Dwarfobserver/cpp-sandbox/README.md

 Tests are run with Catch and can be used as a poor documentation.

- - utils : cache line size definition
+ - utils : Few useful or funny things :
+      - An operator used to safely chain calls of functions which can return an optional.
+      - An aligned allocator, used to fill cache lines where we want to store our false sharing sensible data.

  - spsc_queue : Wait-free single producer & single consumer queue.
                 This class do not check for overflow (it have a good chance to throw in debug mode).